Skip to content

 Spy Dialog Mobile Android

-The Mobile Spy dialog shows a snapshot of the screen displayed on the connected Mobile device as well as the properties of the currently selected object.
-You can selected the object either by clicking on the screen snapshot or the control hierarchy displayed to the left.
+The Mobile Spy dialog displays a snapshot of the screen on the connected mobile device, as well as the properties of the currently selected object.
+You can select the object either by clicking on the screen snapshot or the control hierarchy displayed to the left.
 The properties displayed will depend on the type of mobile device being tested (iOS vs. Android).

 Tree Pane